-The application deadline is January 15.
-After we review the pool of applications, some students will be selected for a personal interview, which is the next stage of the admission process.
+The application deadline is February 1.
+After the Co-Directors review the pool of applications, some applicants will be selected for a personal interview, which is the next stage of the admission process.
 Interviews are typically scheduled in mid-February and are conducted in March.
-At the conclusion of the interviews, we will make admission recommendations to the Graduate College.
-The Graduate College makes the final admission determination and will notify students of the outcome of their application, typically by late April.
+At the conclusion of the interviews, we will make admission recommendations to Graduate Education.
+Not all applicants who are interviewed will be recommended for admission into the program.
+Graduate Education makes the final admission determination and will notify applicants of the outcome of their application, typically by late April.